Generic Name: dexrazoxane

 Secondary malignancies such as acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS) have been reported in studies of pediatric patients who have received Zinecard in combination with chemotherapy.
 Zinecard is not indicated for use in pediatric patients.
 Some adult patients who received Zinecard in combination with anti-cancer agents known to be carcinogenic have also developed secondary malignancies, including AML and MDS.

 Zinecard can cause fetal harm when administered to pregnant women.
-There is no adequate information about the use of Zinecard in pregnant women.
-In animal studies in rats and rabbits, dexrazoxane administration during the period of organogenesis was embryotoxic and teratogenic at doses significantly lower than the clinically recommended dose (seePREGNANCY).
+Dexrazoxane administration during the period of organogenesis resulted in maternal toxicity, embryotoxicity and teratogenicity in rats and rabbits at doses significantly lower than the clinically recommended dose [see Use in Specific Populations (8.1)].
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.

-Zinecard at a dose of 500 mg/m2has been administered in combination with FAC in randomized, placebo-controlled, double-blind studies to patients with metastatic breast cancer.
-The dose of doxorubicin was 50 mg/m2in each of the trials.
-Courses were repeated every three weeks, provided recovery from toxicity had occurred.
-Table 3 below lists the incidence of adverse experiences for patients receiving FAC with either Zinecard or placebo in the breast cancer studies.
+Table 1 below lists the incidence of adverse reactions for patients receiving FAC with either Zinecard or placebo in the breast cancer studies.
 Adverse experiences occurring during courses 1 through 6 are displayed for patients receiving Zinecard or placebo with FAC beginning with their first course of therapy (columns 1 and 3, respectively).
 Adverse experiences occurring at course 7 and beyond for patients who received placebo with FAC during the first six courses and who then received either Zinecard or placebo with FAC are also displayed (columns 2 and 4, respectively).

 N = 413